jeff-hykin/Resh/README.md

 The app is being built using Electron and Node.js.

 To run things youself or modify the existing code, make sure you have Node.js and Electron installed.
-Then to run/compile the code, simply clone the repo, then on terminal go to the directory of the clone, and to test it do `electron .` and to create a mac app-file on your desktop do `npm run make`.
+Then to run/compile the code, simply clone the repo, then, using terminal, go to the directory of the clone, and to test it run the command `electron .` and to create a mac app-file on your desktop run `npm run make`.